Skip to content

 Marketing

-We may use your personal information to send you information about relevant products or services we consider may be of interest to you.
+We may also use your personal information for marketing purposes to send you information about products or services we think may be of interest to you.
 This may involve disclosing your personal information such as your name and contact details (but not sensitive information) with our service providers.
 We have strict confidentiality agreements with the service providers we use for this purpose.
-If you prefer not to receive information about other products or services we offer, please contact us.
+If you prefer not to receive information about other products or services we offer, please let us know.

-We may share your personal information with third parties if required to meet the purposes set out above, or where disclosure is required by law.
+We may share your personal information with third parties if necessary for the purposes described in this privacy statement, or when required by law.

 • Our related organisations who need the information to assist with the purposes listed above.

-• Any person in New Zealand that provides services to or for us for the purposes listed above (including any medical specialists that we may refer to for insurance underwriting or claims purposes).
+• Any person in New Zealand who provides services to or for us for the purposes listed above (including any medical specialists that we may refer to for insurance underwriting or claims purposes).

-• Any person overseas that provides services to or for us for the purposes listed above, provided we are satisfied they will protect your personal information in a way that is comparable to NZ privacy law.
+• Any overseas organisation that provides services to or for us for the purposes listed above.

-• Where our product or service to you includes you owing us money, organisations that provide credit reporting or debt recovery services.
+• Organisations that provide credit reporting or debt recovery services.

 • Organisations we outsource customer care or information technology services to.